Guidelines for auditing incoming requests for payment.

 The Payment Request form is used only when an invoice is not available.
 This includes registration fees, order forms, and student stipends.
 Proper documentation must be attached.

-The Payroll Department is responsible for all payments to international persons, ensuring the University is in compliance with tax requirements.
+The Payroll/Tax Department is responsible for all payments to international persons and foreign entities, ensuring the University is in compliance with tax requirements.
+For additional information on payments to foreign entities, refer to the Payments to Foreign Entities Flowchart and Frequently Asked Questions.

 Extra compensation to employees is to be paid by the Payroll Department.